hariszaf/gsoc2020/index.md

-## Info

-Google Summer of Code: High dimensional sampling with applications to structural biology
+## Google Summer of Code

+Here you can find how the [tests](https://github.com/GeomScale/gsoc2020/wiki/High-dimensional-sampling-with-applications-to-structural-biology#tests) for this project were approached.

+Click on each task to see the relevant answers.

 ## [Easy task](test_easy.html):
 ### compile and run VolEsti.
 Use the R extension to visualize sampling in a polytope.